kenneth-man/PuppeteerWebScraping/scripts/README.md

-# Scripts to scrape odds for an event from the following
+# Scripts to scrape odds for an event from the following bookermaker sites
 - ### https://m.skybet.com/

 ## Run a script